Charles Rodman Campbell: Early life and background

+Initial crimes against Renae Wicklund

-In December 1974, Campbell attacked 23-year-old Renae Wicklund while she was doing yard work outside her Clearview, Washington home.
-He demanded that she perform oral sex on him at knife point, threatening to kill her infant daughter, Shannah, if she did not comply.
-Wicklund submitted to his demands, and then called police after he left.
+On December 11, 1974, Campbell attacked then-23-year-old Renae Wicklund while she was doing yard work outside her home in Clearview, Washington.
+He demanded that she perform oral sex on him at knifepoint, threatening to kill her infant daughter, Shannah, if she did not comply.
+Wicklund submitted to his demands.
+After he completed the rape and left, Wicklund called police.
 Campbell was not apprehended until 1976, when she picked him out of a police line-up.

-Local law enforcement were not surprised, as they had been familiar with Campbell since his childhood.
+Campbell faced trial in spring 1976, and he pleaded not guilty.
+During Campbell's trial, Wicklund and her neighbor, Barbara Hendrickson, testified in detail about the assault; Hendrickson attested to Wicklund's psychological state following the assault.
+A jury convicted Campbell of first degree assault and sodomy in April.
+On May 11, 1976, Campbell began serving three concurrent sentences, totaling 40 years, for the assault and sodomy of Wicklund as well as an unrelated 1976 burglary.
+Wicklund was not alerted to the fact that Campbell's sentences ran concurrently, not consecutively, meaning that he could theoretically have been paroled in significantly fewer than 40 years.

-At the subsequent trial, Wicklund and her neighbor, Barbara Hendrickson, testified in detail about the assault, and Campbell was sentenced to 40 years in prison for first-degree rape.
-Unknown to Wicklund, Campbell's sentences ran concurrently, not consecutively.
-This meant that he could in theory be paroled in seven years.
-Ultimately, Campbell ended up being released in 1981 for good behavior.
-His victims were not informed of his release.
-During the intervening years, Wicklund had separated from her husband, Jack, due to the lingering stress of the assault, and devoted herself to raising her daughter, supporting herself and Shannah with an in-home business as an accountant for local beauty parlors, as well as helping students obtain loans for beautician school.

-Jack Wicklund meanwhile fell victim to a bizarre incident in December 1977, when he was found tied to a chair in his West Seattle home with massive third-degree burns.
+During the intervening years, Wicklund had separated from her husband, Jack, due to the lingering stress of the assault and devoted herself to raising her daughter, supporting herself and Shannah with an in-home business as an accountant for local beauty parlors, as well as helping students obtain loans for beautician school.
+Jack Wicklund, meanwhile, fell victim to a bizarre incident in December 1977, when he was found tied to a chair in his West Seattle home with massive third-degree burns.
 After receiving medical treatment, he said that a complete stranger visited his house, tied him up, doused him with gasoline, and set him on fire.
-Wicklund was forced to wear a rubber bodysuit to protect his damaged skin.
+Wicklund was required to wear a rubber bodysuit to protect his damaged skin.
 Five months later, he died when his car crashed into a tree.
-The exact circumstances surrounding Jack Wicklund's death are unclear, and police never satisfactorily determined whether he had been murdered or had committed suicide.
+The exact circumstances surrounding Jack Wicklund's death are unclear, and police never satisfactorily determined whether he had been murdered or had died by suicide.